-Following Hall, Hutchinson & Michaelas (2006) a variable that captures the effect of future growth opportunities (INT_ASSETS) is constructed by taking the ratio of intangible assets to total assets.
+Following Hall et al. (2006) a variable that captures the effect of future growth opportunities (INT_ASSETS) is constructed by taking the ratio of intangible assets to total assets.
 Intangible assets include research and development expenditure, trademarks, patents and copyrights.
 As these are investments with long-term payoffs one may expect that the greater the share of intangible assets in a firm's total assets, the smaller the growth in its operating revenues.
 So, the expected relation between these two variables should be negative.
-Two well known determinants - the absolute value of total assets (TOT_ASSETS) and number of employees (EMPLOYE) - are included as size variables in order to test for scale effects in the relation to growth and firm size.
-The empirical evidence shows that the larger the firm (in terms of assets or number of employees) the greater its potential to grow (Wiklund & Shepherd, 2005).
+Two well known determinants - the absolute value of total assets (TOT_ASSETS) and number of employees (EMPLOYE) - are included as size variables in order to test for scale effects in the relation to growth and firm performance.
+The empirical evidence shows that the larger the firm (in terms of assets or number of employees) the greater its potential to grow (Wiklund, & Shepherd, 2005).
 Thus, we expect the firm's size to be positively correlated with its performance.
-Following Wiboonchutikula (2002) we estimate SME growth using different productivity factors as incremental explanatory variables - capital productivity (output/capital) and labor productivity (output/labor).16 These two variables (CAP_PRODUCT and LAB PRODUCT) not only present the basic operational structure of a firm but also allow us to examine the association between the efficiency of a firm's operations and its growth potential.
-In both cases we expect a positive relation between a firm's production efficiency and its performance.
+Following Wiboonchutikula (2002) we estimate growth in SMEs using different productivity factors as incremental explanatory variables - the capital productivity (output/capital) and the labor productivity (output/labor).
+These two variables (CAP_PRODUCT and LAB_PRODUCT) not only present the basic operational structure of a firm but also allow us to examine the association between the efficiency of a firm's operations and its growth potential.
+We expect that these two variables may have different effects on growth in small and medium sized firms13.

-Businesses of different sizes and ages may exhibit different organizational and environmental characteristics, which in turn may influence performance.
+Businesses of different size and age may exhibit different organizational and environmental characteristics, which in turn may influence performance.
 The same is true for firms in different industries.
-Therefore, additional firm-specific characteristics are included as explanatory variables in our analysis to capture these effects.
-A dummy variable (OWNER) to proxy for the ownership (that is, public-traded vs. privately held) allows us examine the effect of ownership on SME's performance.
-It is argued that publicl-traded firms tend to access external funds more easily than privately-held firms.
-Therefore, firm growth may be different between private and public firms.
+Therefore, additional firm specific characteristics are included as explanatory variables in our analysis to capture these effects.
+A dummy variable (OWNER) is used as a proxy for the ownership (that is, publicly-traded vs. privately-held) in order to examine the effect of ownership on SME's performance.
+It is argued that publicly-traded firms can more easily access external funds than privately-held firms.
+Therefore, firm growth may be different between publicly-traded and privately-held firms.
 Age is defined as the number of years a firm has been operating in the market (since the date of incorporation) and is expected to have a negative relation with firm growth.
-Thus, we suggest that younger firms are more likely to grow faster than older ones.
-Finally, in order to represent the business environment in which a firm operates - manufacturing or services sector in our case - a dummy variable (SECTOR) that takes on value of 1 for firms from services sector or 0 otherwise is used.
+Thus, we suggest that younger firms are likely to grow faster than older ones.
+Finally, in order to represent the business environment in which a firm operates - manufacturing or services sector in our case - a dummy variable (SECTOR) that takes on value of 1 for firms from services sector or 0 otherwise is employed.
 We expect firms operating in services sector to have larger growth potential than those in the manufacturing sector.